Richard Johnson – first Chaplain to Australia

 Tragically, the Colony descended further and further into the gutter as the Rum Corps took control.

-So there we have the three men– Johnson, Phillip, Grose – and a baby colony.
+So there we have the three men– Johnson, Phillip, and Grose.
 One loved the gospel, one was indifferent, and one hated it and the man who proclaimed it.

 Thirdly and lastly,

 What shall I render unto the Lord for all his benefits to me?